 As Movendi International has reported previously, Big Alcohol is making inroads in the African region with their efforts to convert alcohol abstainers to consumers, specifically targeting the growing middle class as well as young people.

-In the latest development on this front, Heineken has acquired their competitor the Distell Group in South Africa.
+In the latest development on this front, Heineken has announced plans to acquire their competitor the Distell Group in South Africa.
 Talks of Heineken acquisition of Distell began about six months ago.
-Heineken has now confirmed an €2.2bn (US$2.52bn) purchase of a 65% stake in Distell.
-At the same time, the beer giant will also acquire Namibia Breweries, and thereby taking full control of ‘Heineken South Africa’ – Namibia Breweries has a 25% interest in the division.
+Heineken has now confirmed a €2.2bn (US$2.52bn) purchase of a 65% stake in Distell.
+At the same time, the beer giant will also acquire Namibia Breweries, thereby taking full control of ‘Heineken South Africa’ – Namibia Breweries has a 25% interest in the division.

 Heineken plans to create a “gateway” to Africa with the new acquisitions and is prepared to “capture significant growth opportunities” in the region.
 In other words, Heineken is gearing up for an aggressive push to turn the people in the region to consumers of alcohol, especially Heineken products.

 Heineken has been thirsting and pushing for more profits in the African region for a long time.
 As ten years ago then Heineken CEO Jean-François van Boxmeer said: “What Brazil is for Anheuser-Busch InBev, Africa is for Heineken.”

 Distell has been a smaller player in the international alcohol market but is an established stronghold in South Africa and the African region.
 95% of the company’s operations reside in the continent of Africa, with 75% in South Africa.
 The company operates across multiple categories of beverages with 37% cider, 35% spirits, 25% wine (and 3% unaccounted for).